neeraj581/Console-based-Chess/README.md

 # Chess
-This is my project using OOP concepts in C++ for user guide you can check out from this : https://drive.google.com/file/d/12L_Y-4F1tWv-Uu8AQ8R8ndHoezyxnDaR/view?usp=drive_link
+This is my project using OOP concepts in C++.
+For user guide you can check out from this : https://drive.google.com/file/d/12L_Y-4F1tWv-Uu8AQ8R8ndHoezyxnDaR/view?usp=drive_link